 Music Enthusiast recently caught up with Randy Bachman to discuss the collaborations on ‘Heavy Blues,’ how he unified the three members of his new venture, the stories behind the formation of his latest effort and his thoughts on a controversial period in rock history.

-Music Enthusiast Magazine: You previously told me that you considered ‘Heavy Blues’ to be one of the highlights of the past decade as far as your musical career is concerned, and I have to agree.
+William Clark: You previously told me that you considered ‘Heavy Blues’ to be one of the highlights of the past decade as far as your musical career is concerned, and I have to agree.
 What was the motivation behind this album?

 Randy Bachman: The motivation was to get another chance to play and scream my head off. (laughs) I noticed that it was like you are when you’re a kid, you have a band, you want to get noticed and get a record on the radio.
 I was lucky enough to meet a guy named Geoff Kulawick, who had just taken over True North Records, and he said, “I want to give you a record deal.”
 I said, “You’re kidding?”
 He said, “I want to get an evergreen artist with a fan base who tours and wants to give me a couple of albums and do some gigs.”